DockerSecurityPlayground/DSP/README.md

 ```

 DSP will run on "http://localhost:18181"  .
+> Note for using Wireshark on kali: I suggest to use chromium browser, as the wireshark container uses some codec that are not supported by firefox on Kali.
+You can start chromium by just tiping "chromium" in the terminal.

 The first step will be to install all the required folders in the current machine.